OumaimaBoudchich/machineLearningProject/README.md

 ## Tasks:

-You can view the hole work process on the project list of tasks.
+You can view the hole work process on the project list of tasks or on Wrike agile dashboard.

 ## Tools: